mtlynch/process-hit-the-front-page/README.md

 # process-hit-the-front-page

-Process videos from Hit the Front Page of Hacker News
+Process videos from Hit the Front Page of Hacker News course.

+## Requirements

+* ffmpeg
+* ffmpeg-normalize